thepaperpilot/thepaperpilot.github.io/site/garden/local-communities/index.md

 There are several reasons for why local communities have since weakened.
 The car has weakened them by making the people physically more spread out and reducing the number of "third places".
 The internet created a convenient alternative whose communities were not immediately recognized as insufficient imitations of in person communities.
 Newer generations trend towards irreligiousness, making churches decreasingly popular.
 Combined, these changes have led to a cultural shift towards [Individualism](/garden/individualism/index.md) and [Neoliberalism](/garden/neoliberalism/index.md) that has further cemented our weakened local communities.

 The way to "fix" our local communities and make them more strongly connected is to support multi-generational households, increasing population density, and using or creating entities that can replace the community-building role of the church.
 Such alternatives could be community centers or HOAs.
-HOAs get a bad reputation due to their tendency to attract those who want power to micro-manage the community, but there are ways to organize them to mitigate that issue (see [Anarchism](/garden/anarchism/index.md)).
+HOAs get a bad reputation due to their tendency to attract those who want power to micro-manage the community, but there are ways to organize them to mitigate that issue (such as [Consensus Democracy](/garden/consensus-democracy/index.md)).
+An economy based on mutual aid would also naturally assemble regularly, without necessarily requiring an organizing entity.